 - Record what your child eats and his or her blood sugar results in a food record.
-At each regular visit with a certified diabetes educator or a registered dietitian, or whenever you think the meal plan needs a change, you can review your food record (What is a PDF document?).
+At each regular visit with a certified diabetes educator or a registered dietitian, or whenever you think the meal plan needs a change, you can review your food record.

 Other helpful suggestions

 - Read food labels for carbohydrate and calorie content.
 Notice the serving size on the package.